davidkna/LoLUpdater/README.md

 Right click zip file -> properties -> unblock

-Extract to LoL Folder, check the image, then add the certificate.
+Extract to LoL Folder

-Then open a powershell prompt and write
+Run LoLUpdater as admin

-"Set-ExecutionPolicy RemoteSigned"
+Wati

-then run the patcher
+Enjoy

 Everytime LoL updates the patch dissapears so you can just run it again.
 Quick fix for OSX: